Experience. Honesty. Results.

-I believe it is essential to counsel clients on the merits of their case and explore possible collateral consequences.
-My first goal is always a quick dismissal.
-I also fight tirelessly for dispositions that will have least impact on my clients' lives, such as minimal community service, programs, or restitution.
+It's important to discuss the pros and cons of a case with the client and explore the ways the case could effect other parts of his or her life.
+Our first goal is always a quick dismissal.
+We also fight tirelessly for results that will have least impact on our clients' lives, such as minimal community service, programs, or restitution.

 Types of Cases: